 Choose Figma Sites for teams embedded in Figma ecosystem needing rapid design-to-web translation with real-time collaboration for simple static websites.
 Choose Webflow for comprehensive professional web development requiring CMS, e-commerce, superior SEO, and production-ready code output.

 Consider them complementary tools: Figma Sites for design exploration and stakeholder approval, Webflow for production implementation requiring advanced functionality.
+If you're also evaluating Framer as an alternative, check out our in-depth Framer vs. Figma Sites comparison for a complete picture.
 For teams prioritizing workflow efficiency with existing Figma investment, Figma Sites offers compelling advantages during beta pricing.
 For robust functionality and enterprise features, Webflow remains the proven professional choice.

 Our agency provides expert implementation and optimization services for both platforms.
 Need help with Figma Sites development or Webflow design and development?
 We can assist with platform selection, implementation, and ongoing support to ensure effective project goal achievement.